Border: Politics

 In much of Europe, controls on persons were abolished by the 1985 Schengen Agreement and subsequent European Union legislation.
 Since the Treaty of Amsterdam, the competence to pass laws on crossing internal and external borders within the European Union and the associated Schengen Area states (Iceland, Norway, Switzerland, and Liechtenstein) lies exclusively within the jurisdiction of the European Union, except where states have used a specific right to opt out (United Kingdom and Ireland, which maintain the Common Travel Area amongst themselves).

 The United States has notably increased measures taken in border control on the Canada–United States border and the United States–Mexico border during its War on Terrorism (See Shantz 2010).
 One American writer has said that the 3,600 km US-Mexico border is probably "the world's longest boundary between a First World and Third World country".

 Historic borders such as the Great Wall of China, the Maginot Line, and Hadrian's Wall have played a great many roles and been marked in different ways.
 While the stone walls, the Great Wall of China and the Roman Hadrian's Wall in Britain had military functions, the entirety of the Roman borders were very porous, which encouraged Roman economic activity with neighbors.
 On the other hand, a border like the Maginot Line was entirely military and was meant to prevent any access in what was to be World War II to France by its neighbor, Germany; Germany ended up going around the Maginot Line through Belgium just as it had done in World War I.

 Border conflict

+Border conflicts are disputes between territories that occur at the borders separating said territories.
+They occur when one party constructs identities or interests related to the border which are incompatible with the other party's identities and interests.
 Border conflicts or the potential of such are the reason why many borders feature fortifications and zoning like no man's lands, demilitarized zones, demarcation lines and buffer zones.
-Examples of border conflicts include skirmishes and wars, such as 38th Parallel (between North and South Korea), Western Sahara conflict, Kashmir region (between India and Pakistan), etc.
+Examples of border conflicts include skirmishes and wars, such as the 38th Parallel (between North and South Korea), Western Sahara conflict, and Kashmir region conflicts between India and Pakistan.

+A border conflict can occur due to several reasons.
+Most commonly, territorial disputes can result in border conflicts, as it is the case with the Kashmir conflict.

 Border construction and crossings

-Borders have sometimes been significantly shaped by physical border constructions and openings.
-From border crossings, over border markers to border barriers these constructions fulfill many different functions.
-Such as also providing crossover.
+While many borders are based on specific natural landscape features, some borders have additional man-made infrastructure.
+Fencing is used for security reasons, mainly to prevent unauthorised activity between the borders, including the travelling and transport of humans and goods.
+In a state of increased tension, borders may also be heavily fortified, with defensive infrastructure being built.
+Crossings may be built into a border to allow for regulated crossing into such territory.